 In May 2018, the Company executed an agreement with Société ferroviaire et portuaire de Pointe-Noire s.e.c. ("SFPPN") with an effective date of June 1, 2018 and a termination date of December 31, 2044 setting out the terms on which SFPPN will grant the Company guaranteed access to SFPPN's equipment, throughput and storage capacity necessary to transport iron ore to the port infrastructure.
-Under the SFPPN Agreement, the Company is required to contribute, to certain capital expenditures up to an aggregate amount of C\$48.9 million, inclusive of C\$10 million that was paid in 2018.
-Capital expenditures totaling C\$16.3 million and C\$2.8 million were paid in 2019 and 2020, respectively and C\$7.8 million was paid in 2021 and the balance will be due by the end of 2022.
-The capital expenditure will allow SFPPN to enhance the current existing infrastructure required for the Company's guaranteed access to SFPPN's facilities, which include railway and Wabush Yard infrastructure.
-From the date of the completion of the 2018 financing transactions and until the commencement of the Company's railcars shipment to SFPPN in March 2019, the Company was required to make a monthly payment of C\$500,000 in consideration of the capacity SFPPN allotted to the Company.
-Beginning in April 2019, the Company began monthly payments to SFPPN of C\$2.5 million which is based on the Company's share of fixed costs, operational costs, profit margins, compensation rate and applicable taxes.
-The SFPPN Agreement also provides that the 451 railcars owned by SFPPN and located at the Scully Mine will be leased to the Company under a lease and maintenance agreement for nominal consideration, provided that the Company contracts exclusively with SFPPN for the maintenance of such railcars.
-The Company will have the option to purchase any or all of the railcars at a price of C\$2,725 per railcar upon 10 days' prior written notice to SFPPN, which will terminate the required maintenance arrangement with SFPPN.
+Under the SFPPN Agreement, the Company is required to contribute, to certain capital expenditures up to an aggregate amount of C\$48.9 million, inclusive of C\$10 million which was paid in 2018.
+Capital expenditures totaling C\$26.9 were paid between 2019 to 2021, C\$6.3 million was paid in 2022 and the balance of C\$5.7 million will be paid in equal monthly payments from April 2023 to March 2024.
+The capital expenditures will allow SFPPN to enhance the current existing infrastructure required for the Company's guaranteed access to SFPPN's facilities, which include railway and Wabush Yard infrastructure.
 The SFPPN Agreement contains customary default clauses, which include if the Company ceases the operations of the Scully Mine for a continuous period of more than twelve months and does not provide SFPPN with a date for the resumption of operations that is within the following twelve months.

 The C\$48.9 million that the Company is required to contribute to SFPPN for certain capital expenditures is and will be classified as an intangible asset on the consolidated balance sheet and amortized.
 There may be other expenditures that the Company is required to make that the Company will classify in this regard.
+Amortization of these costs are recorded through cost of sales.